How do you know if you have a phobia?

 When should I seek help for a phobia?

 When deciding whether to seek help about your phobia it can be useful to ask yourself “If I didn’t have this phobia how would my life look different?”
-If your life would like significantly different consider speaking to a General Practitioner (GP) or psychologist.
+If your life would like significantly different consider seeing a psychologist.
 Effective psychological treatments are available and can significantly reduced or even eliminate the impact of your phobia on your life.